xperiandri/blazor-fluxor/samples/02-WeatherForecastSample/README.md

    * This effect executes a HTTP request to the URL `api/SampleData/WeatherForecasts`
    * It will `await` the response from the server before continuing
-   * It will then dispatch a new action to the store depending on whether the request was a success or a failure.
+   * It will then dispatch a new action through the store depending on whether the request was a success or a failure.
    * Note that the return type is a `Task<>` that returns an array of `IAction`.
 This is so the effect can return zero to many actions to be dispatched by the store as a side-effect of the action it was triggered by, which in this case is `GetForecastDataAction`.

 ## Adding the final actions and reducers